Creating a Lasting Impact: Your Teaching Legacy as a Student Teacher

 Students thrive in spaces where they feel valued, respected, and safe.
 Set a positive tone by:

-A strong classroom culture fosters a sense of belonging, making students more likely to remember their experiences—and you—fondly.
+A strong classroom culture fosters a sense of belonging.
+This makes students more likely to remember their experiences—and you—fondly.

 3. Maintain Consistency and High Expectations

 Students excel when they understand what is expected of them.
 Clearly communicate classroom expectations and uphold them consistently.
-This helps build trust and respect while ensuring all students have the opportunity to succeed.
+This approach builds trust while ensuring all students have the opportunity to succeed.
+When expectations are clear, students feel secure.

 4. Make Learning Meaningful and Engaging